0xneox/0xneox/README.md

 - 2017 : Founded web3 research & development company
 - 2016-2022 : Collaborated with 30+ individuals and firms
       -  Conducted seminars and educational sessions
-      -  Started HFT Quant Trading
+      -  Started HFT Trading and Future Trading
       -  Flipping Altcoins, NFTs, ENS
       -  More into zk, Layer2, privacy coins
 - 2022 : Took a break from crypto and development